-The term 'Securities' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Securities' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Securities refer to financial instruments which stand for a position of ownership in a corporation which is publically traded.
 These would be stock shares.
 They could also be a creditor-like relationship to a corporation or a government entity or agency.
 This security would be called a bond.
 They might also be an option, which is the right but not obligation to acquire and own something.
 A security is ultimately a financial instrument that an investor or company can sell or transfer and which represents a kind of financial holding and value.
 The entity or corporation which provides the security to the investors is called the issuer.

 There are two principal types of securities, equities and debts.
 Equities refer to shareholder-held ownership of a corporation.
 A stock is the most common example of these equities.
 Equity holders may receive dividends and sell their position to another party for a capital gain when the price increases to higher than they that for which they purchased it originally.

 Debt securities are proof of creditor-borrower arrangements.
 These stand for money which a corporation or government agency borrows and which they must repay to the creditor.
 The debt security has terms which outline and specify the cash amount that they have borrowed, the maturity or renewal date, and the interest rate that applies.
 There are many forms of these debt instruments.
 The most common include CDs certificates of deposit, preferred stocks, corporate and government bonds, and CMOs or CDOs which are Collateralized Mortgage Obligations or Collateralized Debt Obligations.